Last Updated on

 You’ll also want to bring a tripod.
 A tripod is a must for solo travelers, as you can set up your camera on a timer and run into position without getting your arm in the shot.
 But even if traveling in groups, a tripod is a necessary tool for pictures of everyone you love.

-A camera mirror will help you get the awesome faux reflection you see in so many photos, and doesn’t take up much space!
+A flat mirror will help you get the awesome faux reflection you see in so many photos, and doesn’t take up much space!
 This is the primary tool responsible for the amazing photos at the White Temple reflecting the temple pillars onto the (nonexistent) water below.
-Once you’ve seen how a reflector is used you’ll be tempted to use it for every Instagram shot!
+Once you’ve seen how a mirror is used you’ll be tempted to use it for every Instagram shot!

 How to Get Awesome Bali Instagram Shots Without Losing Your Mind